basarat/typescript-book/docs/testing/cypress.md

 * Isolated installation possible.
 * Ships with TypeScript definitions out of the box.
 * Provides a nice interactive google chrome debug experience.
 This is very similar to how UI devs mostly work manually.
+* Has command - execution seperation which allows for more powerfull debugging and test stability (more on this below).
+* Has implicit assertions to provide more meaningful debug experience with less brittle tests (more on this in the tips below).
 * Provides the ability to mock out and observe backend XHRs easily without changing your application code (more on this in the tips below).
-* Has implicit assertions to provide more meaningful debug experience with less brittle tests (more on this in the tips below).

 ## Installation